dev-arcade/HexWorldUtils/Bugs.md

 **Options:**
 - Use `origin.z` to preserve Z coordinate
 - Document that this is intentionally 2D-only (rename to make it explicit)
 ---
+Change: added a new method 'GridToWorld3D' for 3D positions
+---

 ### 5. GridSettings doesn't handle negative dimensions